rundeck/rundeck/docs/en/02-basics/02-chapter1.md

 ### Ad-hoc commands

-Typically, an "ad hoc" command is a shell script or system executable that you run at an interactive terminal.
-Ad hoc commands can be executed via the <code>dispatch</code> shell command or a graphical shell.
+Typically, an ad-hoc command is a shell script or system executable that you run at an interactive terminal.
+Ad-hoc commands can be executed via the <code>dispatch</code> shell command or a graphical shell.